-German Basic Law – A short explanation of the Grundgesetz
+German Basic Law – 75th Anniversary of the Grundgesetz

 “The state is there for the sake of people, not people for the sake of the state.”

-Lately I’ve been thinking a lot about the Constitution, and how it compares to German Basic Law.
-Until the Grundgesetz (Basic Law) went into effect on May 23rd , 1949 Germany was still a divided occupied country under martial law.
-How much did the occupying forces influence this document that not only set up the structure of German Government, but also insured basic human rights to all citizens?
+Lately, I’ve been thinking a lot about the Constitution and how it compares to German Basic Law.
+Until the Grundgesetz (Basic Law) went into effect on May 23, 1949, Germany was still a divided, occupied country under martial law.
+How much did the occupying forces influence this document, which not only set up the structure of the German government but also ensured fundamental human rights for all citizens?
 The Federal Republic of Germany was born on May 24, 1949.
-It is not and was never meant to be, in the strictest sense, a constitution, rather, it is a living document, a provisional framework that changes and adjusts with time and need.
-Basic Law is a foundation for Democracy in Germany, designed to uphold rights and insure good governance.
+It is not and was never meant to be a constitution in the strictest sense.
+Instead, it is a living document, a provisional framework that changes and adjusts with time and need.
+Basic Law is a foundation for Democracy in Germany, designed to uphold rights and ensure good governance.
 And interestingly enough, it was never meant to be permanent.
 Let me share with you what I learned.

 Setting the Stage… German Self Rule

 At the end of World War II in May of 1945, Germany was left occupied by Allied powers, the United States, the USSR, the United Kingdom, and France, who divided the country into 4 sectors (plus a divided Berlin) that they controlled.
 Three years later, the US, UK, and France were ready to let Germany stand on their own, but the Cold War was kicking into high gear, and the USSR didn’t want to surrender East German Territory.
-The western Allied nations met at the London Conference, and worked up a set of guidelines to return Germany to a self-governing nation.
-These guidelines, the Frankfurt Documents (called that because they handed the list over in Frankfurt) stipulated that Germans must convene a constitutional convention to form a federal government in Germany that included rights of people.
-The Allies also insisted that the new constitution be approved by the occupying military governors before passed along to the Federal states for ratification, and that they approve all amendments and foreign policy decisions.
+The Western Allied nations met at the London Conference and worked up a set of guidelines to return Germany to a self-governing nation.
+These guidelines, the Frankfurt Documents (called that because they handed the list over in Frankfurt,) stipulated that Germans must convene a constitutional convention to form a federal government in Germany that included the rights of the people.
+The Allies also insisted that the new Constitution be approved by the occupying military governors before being passed along to the federal states for ratification and that they approve all amendments and foreign policy decisions.
 (At the time, the Allies weren’t 100% ready to let Germany self-govern.
 The French were especially nervous about the Ruhr… Germany’s industrial powerhouse.)

 German Basic Law

-A “Council of Experts on Constitutional Matters” was set up by the 11 Minister Presidents of each German State, and on Sept.
-1, 1948, 65 voting representatives (61 men and 4 women) along with 5 non-voting representatives from West Berlin gathered at the Herrenchiemsee Convention to hammer out a new government.
-The Frankfurt documents and occupying powers demanded that the new constitution contained a “guarantee of individual rights and freedoms”, and since many of them had suffered human rights atrocities under the Nazi Government, the council took it seriously.
-The representatives carefully studied history, reviewing the Paulskirche Constitution (written during the unsuccessful 1849 attempt to unify Germany), and the inadequacies of the Weimar Constitution (1919-1933).
-The German representatives looked to the Fundamental Rights born from the French Revolution, and the three part system set up by the United States Constitution.
+A “Council of Experts on Constitutional Matters” was set up by the 11 Minister Presidents of each German State.
+On Sept.
+1, 1948, 65 voting representatives (61 men and 4 women) and 5 non-voting representatives from West Berlin gathered at the Herrenchiemsee Convention to hammer out a new government.
+The Frankfurt documents and occupying powers demanded that the new Constitution contain a “guarantee of individual rights and freedoms“, and since many of them had suffered human rights atrocities under the Nazi Government, the Council took it seriously.
+The representatives carefully studied history, reviewing the Paulskirche Constitution (written during the unsuccessful 1849 attempt to unify Germany) and the inadequacies of the Weimar Constitution (1919-1933).
+The German representatives looked to the Fundamental Rights born from the French Revolution and the three part system set up by the United States Constitution.

 Personal experiences during and before the war made the delegates well aware of the need for Human Rights.
-Carlo Schmid, chairman of the main committee, insisted that the Council create fundamental rights “are not just declarations, declarations and directives” he insisted that there be “directly applicable federal law, on the basis of which everyone individual Germans, every resident of our country should be able to file suit before the courts.”
+Carlo Schmid, chairman of the main committee, insisted that the Council create fundamental rights that “are not just declarations, declarations, and directives.”
+He insisted that there be “directly applicable federal law, on the basis of which everyone, individual Germans, every resident of our country should be able to file suit before the courts.”
 And furthermore, these rights should never be revoked.

 Because the Nazi party arose in Germany due to the weakness of the Weimar Constitution, the Frankfurt documents also included a few other stipulations-